Which Flooring Is Right for You?

 Solid Hardwood Flooring Ideas

 In open floor plans, the continuous flow of hardwoods keeps the sense of cohesiveness, even as you break up the space with furniture to designate individual areas.
-If you want to keep things light and bright, like in this open kitchen/dining space, opt for hardwood with light or medium brown hues.
+If you want to keep the ambience smooth and easy-going, like in this open kitchen/dining space, opt for hardwood with medium brown hues.

 Engineered Hardwood